EnterpriseDB/tpa/docs/src/configure-instance.md

 ### Configuring and starting services

-TPAexec will now install systemd service unit files for each service.
+TPA will now install systemd service unit files for each service.
 The service for Postgres is named `postgres.service`, and can be started or stopped with `systemctl start postgres`.